 Contractual Obligations and Commitments.
-Future interest payments on the Company's variable-rate debt are based on a rate per annum equal to, at our option, (i) the London Interbank Overnight ("LIBO") rate plus a margin within the range of 1.5% to 2.5% for revolving loans, based on total leverage, or the administrative agent's base rate plus a margin ranging from 0.5% to 1.5%, as specified in the Revolving Facility agreement.
+Future interest payments on the Company's variable-rate debt are based on a rate per annum equal to, at our option, (i) the London Interbank Overnight Rate ("LIBOR") plus a margin within the range of 1.5% to 2.5% for revolving loans, based on total leverage, or (ii) the administrative agent's base rate plus a margin ranging from 0.5% to 1.5%, as specified in the agreement.
+The agreement governing the Revolving Facility also contains language allowing for the substitution of interest rates based on the Secured Overnight Financing Rate ("SOFR") once LIBOR ceases being published, which is expected to occur in 2023.
 Future interest payments related to our Revolving Facility are based on the borrowings outstanding at that time.
 Future interest payments may be different depending on future borrowing activity and interest rates.
-The Company had no outstanding borrowings under the Revolving Facility subject to interest as of December 31, 2021
+The Company had no outstanding borrowings under the Revolving Facility as of December 31, 2022.

-As mentioned above, on November 26, 2021, the Company issued \$600 million aggregate principal amount of Senior Notes that bear a fixed annual interest rate of 6.00%.
+As discussed above, on November 26, 2021, the Company issued \$600 million aggregate principal amount of Senior Notes that bear a fixed annual interest rate of 6.00%.
 Interest will accrue on the outstanding balance and will be payable semi-annually.
 The Senior Notes will mature on November 15, 2029.